Reverend Randall Phillips, Pastor

 Sarah Richard, Weekend Secretary

-My name is Sarah Richard and I am the Sunday Secretary at St. Blase.
+My name is Sarah Richard and I am the Weekend Secretary at St. Blase.
 I enjoy working in the office because I get to meet and see friendly parishioners every week and work with a wonderful group of people.
-Along with working in the office, I also sing in the church's Remnant choir, usher, and help out with our parish's Youth Group.
+Along with working in the office, I also sing in the church's Remnant choir and usher.
 Music has always been a passion of mine; most of the time you can find me singing a song, listening to music, or just humming a tune.
 Other things I love to do in my free time are going to Zumba classes, reading, riding my bicycle, and scrolling on my Facebook and Pinterest page.
 Currently I am attending Macomb Community College and exploring my interests and future career options

 Tom Haas, Service Director